Thomasorus/Podcast-player/README.md

-# Podcast-Player-
+# Podcast-Player
-A podcast player without dependencies, using localstorage for a resume functionnality
+A podcast player without dependencies, using localstorage for a resume functionnality.